sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/row.md

 ---
 Matches all lines to the left or right of the anchor line.

- A "row" is defined by lines of text aligned horizontally.
-Each matching line in the "row" must have a  top boundary that is within  0.08 inches of the top anchor's top boundary.
+ A "row" is defined as lines of text distributed along a horizontal line.
+Each matching line in the "row" must have a  top boundary line that is within  0.08 inches of the anchor's top boundary line.
 For example, the following image shows the line that defines a row of bold text:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/row_align.png)